What Is the difference between jujubes and dates?

 - muscle aches.

-100 grams of Medjool dates have 696 milligrams of potassium that is approximately 20 percent of the daily recommended intake.
+100 grams of Medjool dates have 696 milligrams of potassium which is approximately 20 percent of the daily recommended intake.

 According to a 2015 study done at the Department of Food and Nutritional Sciences, University of Reading, United Kingdom, individuals who consumed 7 dates a day for three weeks had a significant increase in bowel movements and experienced improvements in stool frequency.

-100 grams of Medjool dates have 6.7 grams of dietary fiber that is approximately 27% of the daily recommended intake.
+100 grams of Medjool dates have 6.7 grams of dietary fiber which is approximately 27% of the daily recommended intake.